 Properties built after the mid-1980's are very unlikely to contain asbestos in the fabric of the building and properties built or refurbished after the 1990's are extremely unlikely to contain asbestos anywhere in the building.
-Asbestos cement however had been widely used as a cladding material and it can still be found in garages and sheds.
-Asbestos fibres are often present in the air and it is very unlikely that the levels of asbestos fibres in a domestic home will be harmful, particularly, given that asbestos materials in good condition do not usually pose a danger if they are not disturbed or damaged.
+Asbestos cement, however, had been widely used as a cladding material and it can still be found in garages and sheds.
+Asbestos fibres are often present in the air, and it is very unlikely that the levels of asbestos fibres in a domestic home will be harmful, particularly, given that asbestos materials in good condition do not usually pose a danger if they are not disturbed or damaged.

-If any of our maintenance contractor's suspect there is asbestos in your home they will contact the Association to seek further advice before they take any action.
+If any of our maintenance contractors suspect there is asbestos in your home they will contact the Association to seek further advice before they take any action.
 If you do have asbestos materials in your home, extra care will be taken to ensure the release of fibres does not present a danger to you.
-If asbestos is discovered you should refrain from carrying out DIY work where drilling or disturbance of the asbestos is required.
+If asbestos is discovered, you should refrain from carrying out DIY work where drilling or disturbance of the asbestos is required.
 Remember asbestos is not usually dangerous if it is not disturbed or damaged.

 Some small jobs can be undertaken if the right precautions are taken.
 Our information leaflet on asbestos gives advice on asbestos and this should be consulted before any work is undertaken.
-This leaflet can be obtained from the reception area of any of the Association's offices at High Street or Walker Street.
+This leaflet can be obtained from our office.